-Each set of guidelines is being thoroughly revised and reviewed by members of The Forum Council, Standards Committee, staff, and volunteers with specialized experience in the particular area of education abroad that the guidelines address.
+Each set of guidelines is being thoroughly revised and reviewed by members of The Forum Council, staff, and volunteers with specialized experience in the particular area of education abroad that the guidelines address.
 After these revisions, each set of Guidelines is made available for public comment for a period of twelve (12) days.

 The Guidelines series is intended to be used in conjunction with the Standards of Good Practice for Education Abroad to address the specific needs and challenges presented by particular aspects of education abroad or specific types of experiences abroad.
 Forum members and non-members are welcome to comment.
 We also invite professionals from outside of the field of education abroad who have relevant experience to share their perspectives.
 All comments and suggestions will be considered for inclusion in the final document, and a report of the comments received will be posted here on this page after the comment period closes.
 Once complete, Guidelines will be published on this page, and print copies will be available for purchase.

 - Draft of the Guidelines for Undergraduate Research, Field Studies, and Independent Study Projects Abroad

 - Report of comments received November 8-19, 2018